amkim3/f22proj/README.md

 msgrcv-mtgReqResponse: request id 1  avail 0:
 ```

 - Program to illustrate use of Java threading and BlockingArrayQueue
+Run in two windows

-Window 1
+Window 1 - send and receive messages from C program

 `% ./msgsnd 0 "1234" "command line mtg" "online" "2022-12-17T14:30" 60`
 ```